JIC - Just In Case

-Of course, just like in JIT, Supply Chain Visibility is of great importance here.
+Of course, just like in JIT, Supply Chain Visibility is critical here.
 If there is a deficiency in this regard, JIC can cover this problem with increased inventory, but it will also make the return to JIT more expensive.

-However, it may be possible to apply JIC to certain product groups rather than to all products.
+However, applying JIC to specific product groups may be possible rather than to all products.
 In this way, additional costs will be reduced to some extent.